zaretskinikita/CNN_GAN_Ge/README.md

 # CNN_GAN_Ge
-Pulse shape simulation of a Ge detector using CNN GAN
+Pulse shape simulation of a Ge detector using CNN GAN.